Jeff: But didn't we establish that we are not good villains at all?

 An episode or video game which entirely focuses on the Olympic games.
 They could be an actual Olympic event, or just a competition based on the Olympics.
 To dream of being of in the Olympics...

-- Pretty much any Olympics from 1992-present is made into a video game.
+- Pretty much any Olympics from 1992 to the present is made into a video game.

 - The entire premise of Mario and Sonic at the Olympic Games is Mario and Sonic characters competing in Olympic Events like the 100m run, 110m hurdles, and Table Tennis.
 What's interesting is that it also has "Dream Events", which has the same rules as regular events except in a place from the Sonic or Mario universe.

-- The game got enough success to have three sequels: Mario & Sonic at the Olympic Winter Games, Mario & Sonic at the London 2012 Olympic Games, and Mario & Sonic at the Sochi 2014 Winter Games, Mario & Sonic At The Rio 2016 Olympic Games, and Mario & Sonic at the Olympic Games Tokyo 2020* .
+- The game got enough success to have five sequels: Mario & Sonic at the Olympic Winter Games, Mario & Sonic at the London 2012 Olympic Games, Mario & Sonic at the Sochi 2014 Winter Games, Mario & Sonic At The Rio 2016 Olympic Games, and Mario & Sonic at the Olympic Games Tokyo 2020* .

 - Episode 7 of Bowser's Kingdom involves Jeff and Hal competing in the Villains' Olympics to earn the cash prize and get a new TV using the cash.